 Low Coolant Levels

-If your engine is already hot but the heater isn’t blowing hot air, then you’re likely dealing with low coolant levels.
+If your engine is already hot but the heater isn’t blowing hot air, you could be dealing with low coolant levels.
 Automotive heating systems rely on coolant to function properly, which means insufficient coolant will prevent it from getting hot air into the cabin.

 Damaged Blower Fan Motor